tilt-dev/mish/README.md

 Bonjour!
 Je m'appelle Michel—pronounced mee-shell (/mi.ʃɛl/).
 Coincidentally, that's also how you pronounce `mish`, which stands for **Mi**ll **Sh**ell.
 Feel free to imagine the rest of this document in an outrageous French accent as I help you get `mish` up and running.

+I'm an early experiment, not a finished product, but I bet I can still make your workflow a little bit better.
+Read more [on the Windmill Blog](https://medium.com/windmill-engineering/mish-cruise-control-for-developers-98629709b5ec).

 ![mish demo gifcast](./gifcast.gif "mish demo gifcast")

 ## Getting the binary